Anggaherma/APIAutomationTest/README.md

 - Node.js (version 21 or lower) to avoid version compatibility issues
 - Obtain your API key from OpenWeatherMap.
 You can find it on your account page under the "API key" tab or at https://home.openweathermap.org/api_keys
-- Replace "apikey" to the config.json file in the resources directory
+- Fill "apikey" to the config.json file in the resources directory

 ## Installation